kemalk89/frag-components/readme.md

 # About
-The frag-components, which is a webcomponents library, are the heart of this monorepo.
+The frag-components, which is a webcomponents library, is the heart of this monorepo.

 The other projects are consuming the frag-components.